 At the high school level, however, more progress is needed.
 Some high school students supplement their educations through pre-professional learning programs.
 Such programs offer broad ranges of courses and opportunities and are typically taught by professionals in the field.
 Several even allow students to earn college credit and gain firsthand experience in influential jobs and industries.
 Through these programs, students can also acquire practical skills like networking, communication skills, public speaking, drafting résumés, navigating job markets, perfecting interviewing skills, and managing personal brands.

 As educators, we can drive the shift toward pre-professionalism even further by implementing important changes in and out of the classroom.
-Educators can:

 - Adjust curriculums to involve real-world lessons.